-I've only ever had one criterion for my vegan recipes: They must be good enough that even an avowed meat-head would gladly down them.
-I wanted a stuffing with deep, complex, savory flavors that bakes up with a moist texture almost like a savory bread pudding.
-I wanted stuffing so good that it'll be the first side dish to disappear from the table.
+I've only ever had one requirement for my vegan recipes (beyond the whole plant-based thing, that is): They must be good enough that even an avowed meathead would gladly down them.
+I wanted a stuffing with deep, complex, savory flavors that bakes up with a moist texture, almost like a savory bread pudding.
+I wanted stuffing so good that it would be the first side dish to disappear from the table.
 A stuffing so good that my meat-eating family would attack and devour it with reckless abandon.

 - Cooking down mushrooms with sage until well browned builds in plenty of meaty flavor.

 - Toasted pecans add texture to the finished stuffing.

 - Drying the bread in the oven allows for better texture and flavor than using staled bread.

 - 2 1/2 pounds hearty vegan white bread (about 2 loaves;1.1kg), crusts removed, cut into 3/4-inch pieces (about 5 quarts)

 - 1 pound (450g) button, cremini, or shiitake mushrooms (or a mix), roughly chopped

 - 1/2 cup (120ml) olive oil (see note above)

 - 1/2 cup minced fresh sage leaves (1/2 ounce; 15g), or 1 tablespoon (15g) dried sage leaves